formatjs/formatjs/website/docs/react-intl.md

 5. If you need `Intl.DisplayNames`, include this [polyfill](polyfills/intl-displaynames.md) in your build along with individual CLDR data for each locale you support.

-### Browser

-We officially support IE11 along with 2 most recent versions of Edge, Chrome & Firefox.

 ### Node.js

 #### full-icu